creed360/SSI-Test/README.md

 # python-practice-tasks
-This is the python practice tests github repo.
+This is the python practice tasks github repo.